 I think as mamas, we all get a little stir-crazy when winter starts to wind down.
 Of course, there have been the snowball fights and the ski-days and the museum trips, but for the most part, we’ve spent most of the winter inside with the kids and it would start to wear on even the best moms.

 Luckily, though, spring and summer are on their way so you only have to hold on a little bit longer!
-We found these seven indoor-activities to keep the kids entertained and thought we would round them up for you to give you lots of ideas all in one place.
+We found these seven indoor activities to keep the kids entertained and thought we would share them on our blog to give you lots of ideas all in one place.